-Policy Type Description These policies are 'pure' critical illness policies i.e. there is no life cover sold alongside them.
-Under these policies the insurer provides the sum insured to the policyholder in the event of diagnosis of a life threatening condition. rider benefit to term assurance For reporting purposes, this applies where critical illness is offered as a rider benefit to either a mortgage protection policy (a life policy that provides by means of decreasing term assurance for a mortgage to be paid off in the event of the borrower's death) or a protection term assurance contract.
+Policy Type Description Standalone critical illness These policies are 'pure' critical illness policies i.e. there is no life cover sold alongside them.
+Under these policies the insurer provides the sum insured to the policyholder in the event of diagnosis of a life threatening condition.
+Critical illness sold as a rider benefit to term assurance For reporting purposes, this applies where critical illness is offered as a rider benefit to either a mortgage protection policy (a life policy that provides by means of decreasing term assurance for a mortgage to be paid off in the event of the borrower's death) or a protection term assurance contract.
 Income protection Insurance contracts arranged by an individual to provide for payment of income during a period of incapacity, due to ill health or accident